 This is the rough plan for the general layout of the skate and bike park in the location near the aquatic center.
 There will be access sidewalks and roads from the nearby neighborhoods making it very easy for the community to use the park.
-The surrounding paved walking and jogging path will have multiple fitness stations (blue dots) spread throughout.
+It will include park benches, rest areas and event bleachers for different areas.
+The surrounding paved walking and jogging path will have multiple fitness stations (yellow stars) spread throughout.

 Inside of the path will be the skate and bike park which will be in ground and constructed of concrete.
 Across the plot we will find the dirt built and community constructed bicycle pump tracks.
-These pump tracks will allow bikers from beginner to intermediate.
+These pump tracks will allow bikers of all ages and skill levels, from beginner to intermediate.
 Located between the to main attractions will be basketball and sand volleyball courts, approximately two of each.
 The plans also include a park shelter, trash removal services, restrooms and a graffiti wall.

 The Park Details...

 We hope to grow the connection amongst people in our community by adding this progressive park to Spring Hill.
 This growth in the community will bring more tourism and could easily lead to events that will contribute to economic growth for Spring Hill as well!
-We'll soon be seeking grants and donations from the citizens from of Spring Hill, surrounding areas other large contributors that will have honorable mentions!
+We'll soon be seeking grants and donations from the citizens from of Spring Hill that will soon have honorable mentions!